-Bespoke wedding ceremonies, custom-made for you, your way
+Bespoke humanist wedding ceremonies, custom-made for you, your way

-Planning your wedding/partnership ceremony or, maybe a renewal of vows?
+Planning your wedding ceremony or, maybe a renewal of vows?
 You have come to the right place!

-Working with me, your ceremony will be created exclusively for you.
-A joyful, deeply personal, non-religious occasion that will reflect who you truly are as individuals and what you care about most.
+A humanist ceremony is all about your love and your commitment: a joyful, deeply personal, one-off occasion designed to reflect who you truly are as individuals and what you care about most.

 Image (above) of Craig and Hayley on their fabulous day, kindly supplied by Sarah Fitzgerald Jones Photography